SoloDevNZ/hashnode/clxst4jxw000k09jo3fah7zmr.md

 * FTP (File Transfer Protocol) servers.

 Every device gets an IP address when it connects to the Internet.
 These dynamic IP addresses are pooled by each Internet Service Provider, or ISP.
 When a device disconnects from the Internet, the IP address is released and returned to the ISP pool.
 Companies (and people) that use domain names typically rent space on someone else's servers.
-They go to their domain name provider, point the domain name(s) to the DNS (Domain Name System) run by the host, activates some settings on the hosting service, and the domain name *eventually* points to the provided service (web hosting, email server, etc.) Less frequently, people like me rent static IPs from our ISPs, pass our domain name(s) through Cloudflare, use Cloudflare to resolve our domain names to our static IP addresses, and host our own services (web servers, email servers, etc.) on our own premises.
+They go to their domain name provider, point the domain name(s) to the DNS (Domain Name System) run by the host, activates some settings on the hosting service, and the domain name *eventually* points to the provided service (web hosting, email server, etc.) Less frequently, people like me rent static IPs from our ISPs, pass our domain name(s) through Cloudflare, use Cloudflare to resolve our domain names to our static IP addresses, and host our own services (web servers, email servers, etc.) on our own on-prem servers.
+(In my case, I use an Intel NUC v10.)

 ---